xuyihao2001/Minesweeper-Game/README.md

 ## Installation

 This project is created using Eclipse.
 You can run this project on Eclipse or any other Java IDE.
 For downloading Eclipse, visit https://www.eclipse.org/downloads/.
-For importing this project onto Eclipse, you can visit https://stackoverflow.com/questions/6760115/importing-a-github-project-into-eclipse for instructions (not written by myself)
+For importing this project onto Eclipse, you can visit https://stackoverflow.com/questions/6760115/importing-a-github-project-into-eclipse for instructions written by others
 ## Usage

 Once you have imported the project onto Eclipse or other IDEs, click the "run" button and you get to play the Minesweeper game!